nuuuwan/news_lk3_data/README.md

 *2024-10-23 10:48:00* · [`adaderanalk`](https://www.adaderana.lk/news/102872/colombo-hc-issues-arrest-warrant-on-johnston-fernando) · `en`

 The Colombo High Court today issued an arrest warrant on former Minister Johnston Fernando, for failing to appear before court over a case against him for allegedly involving Sathosa employees in election work from 2010 to 2014.

+Three persons including the former minister stand accused of using 153 ‘Lanka Sathosa’ employees for political purposes, while Fernando was serving as the Minister of Co-operatives Internal Trade, resulting in a losses amounting to Rs.
+40 million to the government.

+When the case was called before Colombo High Court judge Manjula Thilakartne this morning (Oct 23), the arrest warrant was issued as Johnston Fernando failed to appear before the court.

+His attorney informed the court that his client was at the Criminal Investigation Department (CID) providing a statement regarding the unregistered luxury car allegedly belonging to him, which was found parked at a star-class hotel in Colombo.

+The case is scheduled to be heard again on January 27, 2025.

 ◼️